MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 - Azure subscription

    You can distribute the resources in more than one subscription, where each subscription may hold different roles, such as network subscription, or security subscription.
-This is described in the Cloud Adoption Framework and Azure Landing Zone documentation described earlier in this article.
+This is described in the Cloud Adoption Framework and Azure Landing Zone documentation previously referenced.
 The different subscriptions may also hold different environments, such as production, development, and tests environments.
 It depends on how you want to separate your environment and the number of resources you will have in each.
 One or more subscriptions can be managed together using a Management Group.
 This will give you the ability to apply permissions with role based access control (RBAC) and Azure policies to a group of subscriptions instead of setting up each subscription individually.

 - Microsoft Defender for Cloud and Azure Monitor